 Normally, Travis and I would’ve thought,

-But we were with Michael, who casually and confidently reassured us that it was fine, then looked for the easiest way to get through the electric fence.
+But we were with Michael, who’s Swiss.
+He casually and confidently reassured us that it was fine for us to be there, then looked for the easiest way to get through the electric fence.
 We were about to duck under when the farmer appeared and also quite casually pointed to the rubber handle on the far end of the fence so we could open and safely enter.